On a generalization of affinoid varieties: Dagger analytic spaces

-The triple $(X, A, \tau)$ is a \emph{$k$-dagger analytic space}.
-If all $A_V$ are strict $k$-dagger algebras then this triple is called a strictly $k$-dagger analytic space. \end{defn}
+The triple $(X, A, \tau)$ is called a \emph{$k$-dagger analytic space}.
+If all $A_V$ are strict $k$-dagger affinoid algebras then this triple is called a strictly $k$-dagger analytic space. \end{defn}

 By propositions \ref{prop_loc_arcwise_connectedness} and \ref{prop_base_countable_infinity} each point of a dagger affinoid space has a fundamental system of open arcwise connected subsets that are countable at infinity.
-It follows that a basis of topology of a $k$-dagger analytic space is formed by open locally compact paracompact arcwise connected subsets.
+It follows that a $k$-dagger analytic space has a basis for the topology formed by open locally compact paracompact arcwise connected subsets.